Mikey and Nicky

 Mikey and Nicky is a 1976 American crime drama film written and directed by Elaine May.
-It stars John Cassavetes as a desperate small-time mobster and Peter Falk as his longtime, childhood friend.
-The supporting cast features Ned Beatty, Carol Grace, Rosee Arrick, and noted acting teacher Sanford Meisner.
+It stars John Cassavetes as a desperate small-time mobster and Peter Falk as his longtime friend.
+The supporting cast features Ned Beatty, Carol Grace, Rose Arrick, and noted acting teacher Sanford Meisner.

 The production ran over its schedule and budget, leading to tensions between May and Paramount Pictures, who revoked her final cut privilege.
 When finally released on December 21, 1976, the film bombed at the box office, which led to May not directing again for a decade.
-Her director's cut of the film was screened in 1986; she subsequently made another director's cut, which was released by the Criterion Collection in 2019.
+Her director's cut of the film was screened in 1978, and remastered and released by the Criterion Collection in 2019.

 Plot

-When Nicky (John Cassavetes) calls Mikey (Peter Falk) yet again to bail him out of trouble—this time a contract on his life for money he stole from his mob boss—Mikey, as always, shows up to help.
-Overcoming the obstacles of Nicky's paranoia and blind fear, Mikey gets him out of the hotel where he has holed up, and starts to help him plan his escape, but Nicky keeps changing the plan, and a hitman (Ned Beatty) is hot on their trail.
-As they try to make their escape, the two friends have to confront issues of betrayal, regret, and the value of friendship versus self-preservation.
+Holed up in a cheap hotel room, Nicky (John Cassavetes) phones his childhood friend Mikey (Peter Falk).
+At the hotel, Nicky tells Mikey that there is a contract for his life because he stole money from his boss, a mobster named Dave Resnick (Sanford Meisner).
+Mikey helps Nicky by feeding him antacid tablets and buying him milk to help treat Nicky’s ulcers.
+Mikey starts to help Nicky plan his escape out of town, but their travel plans stall.

+Nicky and Mikey head to the local bar.
+A contract killer named Kinney (Ned Beatty), who Resnick has hired, gets a call from Mikey, revealing Mikey as the one who is assisting the assassination.
+Nicky suggests leaving the tavern to find female companions as dates but Mikey insists on finishing his beer to stall.
+Nicky agitatedly leaves the bar anyways, suggesting they go to meet a woman.
+Mikey agrees, but not before calling his wife on the phone to tell her he will be home late.
+Meanwhile, Kinney follows Nicky and Mikey, but he is unable to track their whereabouts, calling Mikey’s wife to find where the duo is going next.
+Mikey and Nicky visit a predominantly African-American bar so Mikey can call his wife, but leave after Nicky attempts at instigating a fight.
+Nicky proposes they go to a late-night movie theater, but while taking a city bus to the theater, Nicky assaults the driver.